So here we go! Some favorite books selected through the stages of a courtship.

 MEETING THE PARENTS: A book you'd recommend to family and friends

 I recommend books all the time, and you get the bulk of it here!
-One that I recently added to my list for my mom to read, though, is THE DARKEST MINDS by Alexandra Bracken.
+One that I recently added to my list for my mom to read is The Darkest Minds by Alexandra Bracken.
 My mom's a big YA sci-fi fan, as well as a fan of strong female characters, and this felt like a series that would be up her alley.
-Not too much questionable content, either, which is good because my mom don't like that stuff, yo. :)

 THINKING ABOUT THE FUTURE: A book you know you'll reread often